 Four tips to create the perfect virtual group ride

-Since the social distancing rules and advice have come into effect, the BikeRadar team has been scheduling regular group rides every week.
+Since social distancing rules and guidelines have come into effect, the BikeRadar team has been scheduling and attending regular group rides on Zwift.

-Although we’re fortunate to still be able to ride outside on our own in the UK, everything else is off the table for the time being, so virtual group rides have become a lifeline for staying connected.
+Although we’re fortunate to still be able to ride outside in the UK, everything else is off the table for the time being, so virtual group rides have become a lifeline for staying connected.

 These are our top tips to make your Zwift group ride as good as a real one.